Loading…

 Clear glue

 Adiglue is a completely clear glue and stays clear once it has cured.
-This is very useful when a clear glue is required like a glue for glass.
+This is very useful when a clear glue is required like a clear glue for clear plastic.

 Glue strength demonstration